 PID Controller 2DOF

-Time and frequency response for reference tracking and disturbance rejection
+Time and frequency responses for reference tracking and disturbance rejection